- Home page

 - Our courses

-Designed for Optical Assistants in Scotland, the SCQF Level 5 Certificate in Optical Care is supported by NHS Education for Scotland and approved by the Scottish Qualifications Authority.
+Designed for Optical Assistants in Scotland, the Level 5 Certificate in Optical Care is supported by NHS Education for Scotland .
 Funding support is available for eligible learners but places are limited and are allocated on a first come first served basis.

 This is a blended programme combining a distance learning course and three tutor-led workshops.
-The course begins in April along with the first workshop, and examinations are held in December.
-You can find more information on the syllabus, workshop and examination by clicking on the tabs below.
+The course begins in April along with the first workshop, and assessment is continuous throughout the course, there is no written examination at the end of the course.
+You can find more information on the syllabus, workshop and assessment by clicking on the tabs below.

 The qualification is aimed at optical practice staff who support the provision of the General Ophthalmic Service in Scotland.
 The qualification is made up of five units and you can find out further on the tab below.

 The aim of this unit is to help the learner to understand the roles and responsibilities of staff within the optical profession, including how to communicate and deal with patients and patients’ entitlements and the procedures required within the health service.
 It also gives clear guidance on the limits of responsibilities of all staff and the requirements for contractors working under the GOS contract.
 It therefore gives all within the profession an insight into the roles across all disciplines and also who does what and how and why.
 It outlines the role of the representative bodies and the GOC.